Zainab-Qadeer150/Mathematical-Modelling-of-Electrochemical-Treatment-for-Choroidal-Melanoma-using-COMSOL-Multiphysics/Documentation/01_COMSOL_Model.md

 ## Computational Geometry

-The computational domain represents the relevant ocular environment, including the **tumor region, surrounding tissue/electrolyte regions, and electrodes**.
+The computational domain represents the relevant ocular environment, including the **tumor region, surrounding tissue/electrolyte regions, and electrodes [9]**.

 The choroidal melanoma is represented as a localized tumor domain in the posterior region of the modeled eye.
 The electrode configuration is incorporated into the geometry to represent the applied electrochemical treatment.